First published in the Law Society of Scotland's Journal, January 2020, Volume 65, Number 1

 Realisation of Spanish assets

 As indicated at the beginning of this article, the realisation of Spanish assets is not without difficulty.
 Selling Spanish realty is a longwinded and costly process.
 Properties can take from six months to sell, unless priced very keenly.
 The Spanish banks have an unnatural reluctance to release funds to beneficiaries, even when all documentation has been signed and all taxes paid.
-These are issues with which my colleagues and I need to grapple daily, avoiding the pitfalls often encountered by those unfamiliar with the administration of Spanish estates.
+These are issues with which my colleagues and I need to grapple daily, avoiding the pitfalls often encountered by those unfamiliar with the administration of Spanish estates and Spanish probate.